noahgrant/resourcerer/README.md

 # Installation

-`$ npm i resourcerer`
+`$ npm i resourcerer` or `yarn add resourcerer`

 `resourcerer` requires on React >= 16.8 but has no external dependencies.

-Note that Resourcerer uses ESNext in its source and does no transpiling&mdash;including import/export (Local babel configuration is for testing, only).
+Note: Resourcerer is written in TypeScript and is compiled to ESNext.
+It does no further transpiling&mdash;including `import`/`export`.
-This means that if you're not babelifying your `node_modules` folder, you'll need to make an exception for this package, ie:
+If you are using TypeScript yourself, this won't be a problem.
+If you're not, and you're not babelifying (or similar) your `node_modules` folder, you'll need to make an exception for this package, ie:

 ```js
 // webpack.config.js or similar